shayan10/stock-sense/README.md

 		db.insert(h, ticker_symbol=securityMap[h.security_id, account=accountMap[h.account_id])
 ```

+#### Result
-Result: significantly reduced response times with a O(n) time approach for new users importing their investments into the app, resulting in a seamless user experience.
+Significantly reduced response times with a O(n) time approach for new users importing their investments into the app, resulting in a seamless user experience.

 ### Modified the client-side price retrival flow to allow for O(1) time lookups for each holding.